Julio Casas Regueiro

 Corps General Julio Casas Regueiro (February 18, 1936 – September 3, 2011) was a Cuban politician.
-He was a vice-president of the Council of State and the Minister of Defense.
+He was a vice-president of the Council of State and the minister of defense.

-Previously, Regueiro was the Deputy Minister of MINFAR in charge of Economic Activity and was in charge of Cuba's holding company, GAE SA, which is the holding company for the commercial activities belonging to MINFAR, the Cuban Armed Forces Ministry.
+Previously, Regueiro was the deputy minister of MINFAR in charge of economic activity and was in charge of Cuba's holding company, GAE SA, which is the holding company for the commercial activities belonging to MINFAR, the Cuban Armed Forces Ministry.
 It manages much of Cuba's lucrative tourist industry (such as the company Gaviota) along with agriculture, import-export businesses, retail stores and other enterprises.

-On February 24, 2008, he was named as one of Cuba's Vice-presidents and as Minister of Defense, succeeding long-time Defense Minister Raúl Castro, who was named as President of Cuba on the same day.
+On February 24, 2008, he was named as one of Cuba's vice-presidents and as minister of defense, succeeding long-time defense minister Raúl Castro, who was named as President of Cuba on the same day.
 On this occasion, Castro said: "I have always had criticism for generals in our armed forces, but in 50 years I don't recall having ever criticized General Julio Casas Regueiro".
 His older brother was Senén Casas Regueiro.

 Military

 With the creation of the Second Eastern Front "Frank País" in March 1958, he joined the ranks of Commander Raúl Castro.
 Subsequently, he went to Column No. 6, participating in multiple combats and in the capture of the city of Guantánamo on January 1, 1959.
-With the victory of the Cuban Revolution, he commanded the Headquarters of the National Revolutionary Police, with whose troops he participated in the defense of Playa Girón.
+With the victory of the Cuban Revolution, he commanded the headquarters of the National Revolutionary Police, with whose troops he participated in the defense of Playa Girón.

 Since 1961 he held various logistical positions in the Revolutionary Armed Forces.
 He was promoted in 1969 to Vice Minister.
-He studied at various military schools, including the Academy of the General Staff of the USSR “Voroshilov”.He served as Chief of the Eastern Army, Chief of the Antiaircraft Defense Troops ا Anti-aircraft and Revolutionary Air Force, Substitute for the Minister for economic activity, First Deputy Ministerand from February 2008 until his death in 2011 Minister of the Revolutionary Armed Forces.
-He fought in the Ogaden War fighting for Ethiopia as Substitute for the Chief of the Military Mission (Major General Arnaldo Ochoa).
+He studied at various military schools, including the Academy of the General Staff of the USSR “Voroshilov”.
+He served as chief of the Eastern Army, chief of the Antiaircraft Defense Troops ا Anti-aircraft and Revolutionary Air Force, substitute for the minister for economic activity, first deputy minister and from February 2008 until his death in 2011 minister of the Revolutionary Armed Forces.
+He fought in the Ogaden War fighting for Ethiopia as substitute for the chief of the military mission (Major General Arnaldo Ochoa).

 He received various national and international decorations, including the title of Hero of the Republic of Cuba and the Playa Girón Order that was awarded to him on April 16, 2001, on the occasion of the 40th anniversary of the Victory of Playa Girón.